Psychosiss/Altis-Life/README.md

 The official website of Tonic is : http://www.altisliferpg.com

-The official website of Shems is : not exist
+The official website of Shems is : no exist

 ___